 Before cleaning your toilet, it’s important to turn the water off at the back of your toilet then flush it to remove all water from the bowl.
 Next, sprinkle 1 TBSP of your mix around your toilet bowl and give it a good scrub with a toilet brush.
 Feel free to let this sit while you clean something else in your bathroom.
 After a few minutes, pour 8 TBSP of 20% vinegar around your toilet bowl.
 It will fizz and foam as the baking soda and vinegar react.
 Grab your toilet bowl cleaning wand and give the toilet an extra scrub or two so the vinegar can touch as much as the bowl surface as possible.
 Let this sit for 10-15 minutes before turning your water back on and flushing the toilet once more.

 But Wait!
-Don’t Baking Soda & Vinegar Neutralize Each Other?
+Doesn’t Baking Soda & Vinegar Neutralize One Other?

 Now, I know you’re thinking that the 20% vinegar is expensive, and you’re wondering if you can use the 5% vinegar that your grocery store sells because it’s cheaper, right?
 Right.

 So, yes.
-You can use a 5% vinegar, but you’ll need to use 33 TBSP. of a 5% vinegar as opposed to the 8 TBSP. of 20% vinegar.
+You can use 5% vinegar, but you’ll need to use 33 TBSP of 5% vinegar as opposed to the 8 TBSP. of 20% vinegar.
 Here’s how that breaks down, use-wise and cost-wise.

 You will get 35 uses out of the 20% vinegar which comes out to cost $.71 per use if you purchase the single gallon of vinegar in the link above.
 You will get 8 uses out of the 5% vinegar which can cost between $5 and $10 depending on the brand you buy and comes out to cost $.63 – $.1.25 per use.

 The choice is yours.

 Below are some of the ways that this recipe works to clean your toilet.